As the title implies, loving your bedroom is so important for many reasons.

 I love this room since we recently painted it this great khaki color.

-My 10-year-old LOVES to come home from school and find things in new places.
+My 10-year-old LOVES to come home from school and find things in alternative places.
 So does my husband.

 So last weekend, my husband decided we are going to make a change.